Tamas-Gavlider/WanderRoads/README.md

 ![edit-profile](/docs/page_screenshots/edit-profile.png)
 Profile visitors can see the visited countries and preferences of the owners from the tabs and the user experience level, status and theme song.<br>
 ![visitor](/docs/page_screenshots/profile-not-owner.png)

+#### Travel Preferences

+User can set up/edit their preferences from the profile page.
+Based on the preferences the travel recommendation will be regenerated.

 #### Add Preferences